neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

     The function can be called by the Presenter, in order to update the View with the memory-stored values.

-* def store_data(Dict data) --> None : The function receives data parameters and updates the sample object's field values.
+* def store_data(data: dict) --> None : The function receives data parameters and updates the sample object's field values.
 The dictionary format is similar to get_data return value e.g.:

     .. code-block:: bash